 Heaven of the South will be run from Kingswood Village Hall playing field.

 We have the use of the showers and toilets at Kingswood Playing field.
-For 2017 we will also have a separate shower block to cope with mid afternoon demand, as we did last year.
+There will be a shower block to cope with mid afternoon demand, as we did last year.

 A family camping area will be provided, but please don’t expect absolute solitude!